Mine LiDAR Scanning (Drone/UAV/Aerial)

 Cost for large areasLowHighMedium

-Drone LiDAR is the only method that combines high accuracy, full vegetation penetration, and safe remote operation in one workflow — making it the preferred choice for active mining environments.
+Drone LiDAR is the only method that combines high accuracy, full vegetation penetration, and safe remote operation in one workflow — which is why it’s the preferred choice for active mining environments.
+For a broader breakdown of how LiDAR and photogrammetry differ outside mining use cases, see our guide on photogrammetry vs LiDAR.

 Topographic Survey and Terrain Mapping